babel-utils/babel-plugin-tester/README.md

 If you'd rather put your `output` in a separate file, you can specify this instead (works the same as `fixture`).

+#### only

+To run only this test.
+Useful while developing to help focus on a single test.
+Can be used on multiple tests.

+#### skip

+To skip running this test.
+Useful for when you're working on a feature that is not yet supported.

 #### snapshot

 If you'd prefer to take a snapshot of your output rather than compare it to